SiliconLabs/proprietary_rail/rail_direct_mode_detector/README.md

 packet mode.
 Essentially, if the packet appears on this trace, the hardware packet detector would be able to detect it.

-This application requires radio configurations that enable RX Direct Mode.
+This application requires radio configurations that enable Rx Direct Mode.

 ----